SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

         - transformers
     ```

-    which can then be used to build a `bento` using the following command
+    This can then be used to build a `bento` using the following command:

     ```bash
     bentoml build
     ```

-    A `bento` is not a docker image, but it can be used to build a docker image with the following command
+    A `bento` is not a docker image, but it can be used to build a docker image with the following command:

     ```bash
     bentoml containerize summarization:latest